macxic86/BubbleLab-UG/README.md

-Developed by Universidad de Guanajuato and Universidad de Colima
+Developed by Universidad de Guanajuato.